Ghini/ghini.desktop/doc/docker-development.md

   than building PyGObject from pip.
 - The image pins the OS baseline to Ubuntu 24.04.
 - The Python dependency versions are declared in `pyproject.toml`.
+- Black is installed in the development image and is available through `scripts/docker-dev format` and `scripts/docker-dev check`.
 - `scripts/docker-dev` grants X11 access with
   `xhost +SI:localuser:$(id -un)` by default.
 Set `GHINI_XHOST=0` to disable that step if your host display access is configured another way.